myflippingbits/shenanigans/README.md

 # shenanigans

- a place to document my shenanigans
+ A place to document my shenanigans.